rohithbaggu56-dot/Sophos-Endpoint-SOC-Investigation-Lab/Investigation-01-EICAR-Web-and-Endpoint-Detection/README.md

 A controlled endpoint security investigation using the **EICAR antivirus test file** to examine how Sophos protects a Windows endpoint and provides investigation visibility through Sophos Central.

-> ⚠️ Lab Disclaimer:
+> ⚠️ **Lab Disclaimer**
+>
-This investigation was performed in an isolated lab environment using the harmless EICAR antivirus test file.
+>This investigation was performed in an isolated lab environment using the harmless EICAR antivirus test file.
 No real malware was used.

+---

 ## 🎯 Objective